 Working with the Unexpected

 In the last six months my work, my writing, has had a specific focus: To Do Your Work.
 This is my newest book which I hope will be out second quarter 2021.
 This is the writing which has come from the pandemic for me.
 Based on ideas gathered pre-pandemic, but sharpened by the blade of the 2020 unexpected, To Do Your Work is meant to be a guide to help navigate the unexpected and the uncertainty.
 For if there is anything of which I can be certain, it is this: The unexpected will continue to be a huge part of our lives.
-While the unexpected has always been with us in a way which was much easier to ignore or to deny.
+The unexpected has always been with us in a way which was much easier to ignore or to deny.
 Yet now?
 Well, now ignorance and denial won’t get you anywhere.

 Embedded in my experiences of the last twelve months is this question: in this moment, what stands in the way of me being able to do my work?